 The Value Argument: Inspection Cost vs Build Cost

-The average cost of building a new home in Sydney or Melbourne in 2026 ranges from approximately $350,000 to $700,000 or more, depending on the size, location, and specification of the home.
-A full set of stage inspections at $1,500 to $2,500 represents roughly 0.3% to 0.7% of that total build cost.
+The average cost of building a new home in Sydney or Melbourne can run into hundreds of thousands of dollars.
+A full set of construction stage inspections at $1,500 to $2,500 is a small share of the total build spend.

 |---|---|